3DStreamingToolkit/3DStreamingToolkit/Samples/Client/ReactNative/README.md

   }
 }
 ```

-In case your scenario requires VPN/Proxy networks, you need to uncomment and specify a signaling and turn server inside `config.js`:
+In case your scenario requires VPN/Proxy networks, you have two options to setup the configuration file:
+1. Uncomment and specify a signaling and turn server inside `config.js`:
 ```
 export default Config = {
     'serverUrl': 'http://localhost:3001',